OpenCDI/opencdi-scripts/README.md

 * This package is alpha release. (buggy)
 * If you want to use rootless mode for OpenCDI, check your DOCKER_HOST for valid (or ideal) action inside the administrative container (dom0).
-* If you are interested in reporting bugs or make any improvement to the project, see CONTRIBUTING.md

 ## Support